Send Emails from Ubuntu Command Line

 Yes, the syntax is that simple!
 Once you run this command, you will enter an interactive mode where you are expected to type at least the Subject and Body.

-GIF demonstrating how to send an e-mail using the sSMTP command line utility
+and see how to interactively send an e-mail using the ssmtp

 When you enter the interactive session, type out fields like 'From:', 'Cc:', 'Bcc:' and 'Subject:' (whichever are required).